XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \end{definition}

-Inspecting domain entropy can provide insight into where the current XPath method fails to solve the problem.
-In Figure \ref{fig:entropyXpath} we look at the F1-Score (measure for classification accuracy; the higher the better, explained in \S \ref{sec:evaluation}) versus the domain entropy (a low value means less shifts occur).
-The plot reinforces the intuition that XPath usually works well on domains with low entropy.
-Also we can confirm that when the entropy is high XPath does not perform as well.
-This makes sense because higher entropy means that there is more disorder in the set of XPaths for that domain which causes them to fail.
+Inspecting domain difficulty can provide insight into where the current XPath method fails to solve the problem.
+In Figure \ref{fig:entropyXpath} we look at the F1-Score (measure for classification accuracy; the higher the better, explained in \S \ref{sec:evaluation}) versus the domain difficulty (a low value means less shifts occur).
+The plot reinforces the intuition that XPath usually works well on domains with low difficulty.
+Also we can confirm that when the difficulty is high XPath does not perform as well.
+This makes sense because higher difficulty means that there is more disorder in the set of XPaths for that domain which causes them to fail.